Special Educational Needs

 - To design and produce reference materials;

 - To conduct seminars, workshops and experience sharing sessions for enhancing teachers' professionalism;

 - To encourage schools to participate in the "Seed Project" on issues which are in line with the aims of curriculum reform.

 Materials and teaching packages on curriculum for students with SEN have been uploaded for teachers' reference.
-Ideas and suggestions on the development of the special education curriculum uploading in the website are always welcome.
-For suggestions and enquiries please contact the Senior Curriculum Development Officer (Special Educational Needs) at 2892 6524.
+Ideas and suggestions on the development of the special education curriculum uploading to the website are always welcome.
+For suggestions and enquiries, please contact the Senior Curriculum Development Officer (Special Educational Needs) at 2892 6524.